shadowc/jsfusion/docs/03_Component_Props_and_PropTypes.md

 > If you pass an Object as a prop value, avoid using the key '#parentProp'
 > as it is bound to cause errors!

-> *Alpha*: The feature for detecting changes in properties or elements in
+> *1.0.0-alpha*: The feature for detecting changes in properties or elements in
 > Objects or Arrays in props is not implemented yet.
+For now props should
+> use simple values.

 ## Using Twig to pass down props

-Finally, since props are passed using Json notation, you can easily pass objects created by a PHP function, for example, when using `Twig` as a templating engine:
+Finally, since props are passed using `json` notation, you can easily pass objects created in your Symfony controller, for example, when using `Twig` as a templating engine:

-`Twig`
 ```twig
 <div data-component="otherComponent" data-props="{{ myPropsObject|json|e('html_attr') }}">
 ```